Clubs and Organizations

 The School Store provides school supplies at a reasonable cost to students.
 The store is run by 4th grade students who are supervised by Susan Gonzalez, Media Center Paraprofessional.

 Student Council members represent CLES Cardinals in student government.
 Members of the Executive Board are fifth graders.
 In third, fourth, and fifth grades, each classroom elects a representative.
 Student Council is sponsored by Andee Watt and Mrs. Nguyen.

 Science Olympiad is a competitive team available to 3rd-5th grade students who are selected through a tryout process.
 Science Olympiad develops a passion and understanding of various science concepts and skills.
 Students become scientists, engineers, and researchers, as they study a variety of competitive science-related events.
 Teams compete against other Fayette County elementary schools in a variety of known and unknown events.
-The Science Olympiad Coach is Jessica Sims and Shannon Knowles, Kindergarten Teacher.
+The Science Olympiad Coach is Jessica Sims, Kindergarten Teacher and Shannon Knowles, 4th Grade Teacher.